redhat-cop/agnosticd/ansible/configs/simple-example/README.md

 # Simple example

 A simple deplyoment creating a bastion host and two *worker nodes*.
-It can't get more simplier.
+It can't get simpler ...

 ## Setup

-### Supported cloud providers

-The following cloud providers are supported:
+Deployment to the following cloud providers is supported:

 * AWS
 * Azure